Dr Aylwyn Walsh

 - BA (Hons) (Rhodes)

-Prior to the role as programme leader for the MA in Applied Theatre & Interventions, I led undergraduate modules on Reading Performance, Improvisation & Devising, Teaching Drama, Performance in Social and Community Contexts, World Theatre and MA modules in Prisons, Punishment and Performance.
+Prior to the role as programme leader for the MA in Applied Theatre & Interventions, I have convened undergraduate modules on Reading Performance, Improvisation & Devising, Teaching Drama, Performance in Social and Community Contexts, World Theatre and MA modules in Prisons, Punishment and Performance.
 I have taught at Universities of Lincoln, Northampton, UEL and Goldsmiths in the UK and Rhodes University (UCKAR) and Nelson Mandela Metropolitan University in South Africa.

 Research groups and institutes